Smartphone Apps that Can Be Used Against You in Divorce

 The digital activities of you or your spouse can significantly impact your divorce.
 If you have concerns over how smartphone activities could affect your case, contact a trusted divorce / family law lawyer right away.
 A good attorney will understand how to protect you against any adverse impacts of digital activities on your case.

-At M. Scott Gordon & Associates, we have years of experience guiding people throughout the Chicago area through all manner of divorce and family law cases.
+At Gordon & Perlut, LLC, we have years of experience guiding people throughout the Chicago area through all manner of divorce and family law cases.
 To discuss your case in a free phone consultation with a skilled divorce attorney, contact us today